Overhaul of Pattern Table

 As a result, this is what the pattern table in DocFetcher Pro looks like:

-Read on for an explanation of how the above changes came about.
+Here’s how the overhaul of the pattern table in DocFetcher Pro and DocFetcher Server came about.
 Let’s start from the beginning: On the indexing dialog of DocFetcher, there’s a pattern table for performing certain actions on files matched by certain patterns during indexing:

 The patterns need to be so-called regular expressions, and as for actions, two are available in DocFetcher: Excluding the matched file from indexing, and “mime-type detection”, i.e., trying to guess the correct way to parse the matched file based on the file’s contents rather than based on its filename.
 So far, so good.
 However, in practice it turns out the above implementation has a number of issues: